and welcome to our German Word of the Day. This time, we will have a look at the meaning of

 - Das Meeting zieht sich hin.

-- Thomas takes a drag off his cigarette.
+- Thomas draws on/takes a drag off his cigarette.

 - Ich ziehe eine Schlussfolgerung.